benjymous/annotations/sandman/sandman.12.md

 unidentified face, possibly one of the artists;  an unidentified figure with a knife or sword, possibly on the moon (note craters?); an atomic explosion;
 Batman, with a giant "Ha Ha" behind, possibly from the tv series.

         Panel 4:  The buttocks and upper thighs of a woman wearing lingerie; a stegosaurus; Albert Einstein; Groo the Wanderer (from the comic book); an op-art piece; the Statue of Liberty; Friedrich Nietzche; Sigmund Freud; Neil Gaiman (no, it's not Ric Ocasek); an unidentified hand and arm; an unidentified woman; Judge Dredd (from the English comic book); another unidentified person;
 a possibly Satanic figure.
+Hand and arm remind vaguely of detail in Picasso's _Guernica_.

-	Panel 6:  An unidentified eye; an unidentified person; a prehistoric Goddess figure (upside down); Tom Baker as Dr. Who (from the English television series); an unidentified face (below Baker); a Joker playing card (particularly resembling the Batman villain).
+	Panel 6:  An unidentified eye; an unidentified person; Despair (upside down); Tom Baker as Dr. Who (from the English television series); an unidentified face (below Baker); a Joker playing card (particularly resembling the Batman villain).
+To Joker's right, zoom-out of someone performing fellatio as seen in panel 3.

 Page 2 panel 1:  Hector (Sandman) Hall and Brute and Glob.
 See previous annotations.